cosmo-grant/neyman-pearson-tests/README.md

 ## Example

 A florist ordered a large box of tulip bulbs.
 The box contains either 75% red-flowering and 25% yellow-flowering tulips, or 30% red-flowering and 70% yellow-flowering tulips.
 But he can't remember which.
 To find out, he plants 5 bulbs at random and counts how many produce red flowers.
-(The example is adapted from one in Howson and Urbach's *Scientific Reasoning: The Bayesian Aproach*, which is itself adapted from one in Kyburg's *Logical Foundations of Statistical Inference*.)
+(The example is adapted from one in Howson and Urbach's *Scientific Reasoning: The Bayesian Approach*, which is itself adapted from one in Kyburg's *Logical Foundations of Statistical Inference*.)

 Here are the probabilities under the two hypotheses: